coreos/pkg/capnslog/README.md

   * Critical: Unrecoverable.
 Must fail.
   * Error: Data has been lost, a request has failed for a bad reason, or a required resource has been lost
   * Warning: (Hopefully) Temporary conditions that may cause errors, but may work fine.
 A replica disappearing (that may reconnect) is a warning.
+  * Notice: Normal, but important (uncommon) log information.
-  * Info: Normal, working log information, everything is fine, but helpful notices for auditing or uncommon operations.
+  * Info: Normal, working log information, everything is fine, but helpful notices for auditing or common operations.
   * Debug: Everything is still fine, but even common operations may be logged, and less helpful but more quantity of notices.
-  * Verbose: Anything goes, from logging every function call as part of a common operation, to tracing execution of a query.
+  * Trace: Anything goes, from logging every function call as part of a common operation, to tracing execution of a query.